AAP News & Journals Frequently Asked Questions

 - How do I administer my account?

-See the Librarian Resources page for information about ordering, administering your account, getting usage reports, etc.
+See the Librarian Resources page for information about ordering, administering your account, getting usage reports, etc. You can administer your account in the Institutional Dashboard.

 - How do I integrate AAP News & Journal content into my Search/API